MarcusAndersson1/Team3-Documentation/README.md

 ### Backend

 ### Timeslot Handler
+The timeslot handler scans through the JSON file from [this link](https://raw.githubusercontent.com/feldob/dit355_2020/master/dentists.json) and publishes each dentist clinic as a its own JSON object to the database.
+The timeslot handler also grabs the opening hours for each day of the week, and creates 30 minute increments out of them, a timeslot.
+It skips lunchtime (12.00-13.00).
+Each timeslot is published as well to the database, whereas the database will handle which timeslot belongs to which clinic.
+The order of publishing goes as follows: clinic is published, then it waits for the response back from the database, then the timeslots are published.

 ### DBMS
 The DBMS connects to the cluster OralFixation on the cloud using mongodb and mongoose for declaration of schemas.